marcos-dev88/genv/README.md

 }
 ```

-2. Not files defined in function:
+2. Not files defined in function's params:
 ```go
 import (
 	"log"